biolds/tibuta-w100/README.md

 - Screen sometime blinking in console mode
 - Accelerometers (automatically switch between landscape and portrait modes)
 - Suspend on lid close
-- HDMI output (not tested)
 - Bluetooth (not tested)

-Feel free to post a pull request to improve this doc or open discussions.
+Feel free to post a pull request to improve this doc or open a discussion.

 # Touchscreen